Why Is the Passive Voice Bad?

 Being Direct

 If you’re searching for the best way to direct your text, an active voice is ideal.
-Passive voice can create lengthy sentences that are challenging to read and understand.
+Passive voice for writing rules can create lengthy sentences that are challenging to read and understand.
 You’ll want to ensure readers have the most crucial information at the beginning rather than the end.

 This reason is why businesses highly regard passive text in communications.
 Higher-ups can know who involve and what the problem is at the start.
-When writing assignments, you’ll also find passive voice takes up valuable space for more critical content.
+When writing assignments, you’ll also find this writing style takes up valuable space for more critical content.

 In Marketing

-Marketing is one of the areas to avoid using passive voice, and it requires more mental effort.
+Marketing is one of the areas to avoid using passive voice for writing rules, and it requires more mental effort.
 Passive sentences take longer for the brain to comprehend, which then leads to less consistency.

 The more readers have to think about what you’re saying, the less they’ll understand.
 Ideally, your text should be quick, easy to read, and able from the start.